stevecrozz/lithostech.com/_posts/2024-02-18-improved-garage-door-automation.markdown

 ## HomeAssistant Configuration

 You don't need to use HomeAssistant to make use of this setup, but it is quite nice.
-In HomeAssistant, garage doors use the can use the 'cover' template and my configuration looks like this:
+In HomeAssistant, garage doors can use the 'cover' template and my configuration looks like this:

 {% raw %}
 ~~~ yml